Why you should still be working on networking

-Decision makers still value human contact.
+You may think your wireless internet and a social media profile is all you need to connect with people.
+But, here’s the truth: decision makers still value human contact.
 Your digital profile is still considered a ‘cold call’ by the people who matter – they want to know who you really are, beyond a one-dimensional summary.
 Although it’s vital to play in the digital networking space, there’s no substitute for face-to-face interaction.
 The perfect LinkedIn profile means nothing if you can’t win people over in person, even though the end goal is ultimately the same: to promote yourself and connect with the right people.

 Know your game